Recommendation from Student Financial Services

 The Point Foundation (Point) is the nation’s largest higher education scholarship-granting organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students.
 Point’s multifaceted support of its scholarship recipients extends far beyond direct financial contribution toward the cost of their education.
 Each scholar is paired with a mentor and participates in leadership development programs and events.
 The Point Foundation considers many factors when assessing scholarship applicants, including academic performance, leadership skills, financial need, personal goals and the applicant’s involvement in the LGBTQ community.
 Please visit the Point Foundation’s website for more information.

 Other Funding Resources on www.colby.edu

-The Colby College Career Center offers an array of fellowship and scholarship materials on their website.
-If you are interested in any of the fellowships or scholarships, or would like to know more about application processes and requirements, contact the Career Center either by phone at (207) 859-4140 or by going to their office in Eustis 107 during office hours (9am to 5pm, Monday through Friday) to schedule an appointment or during drop-in hours (2pm to 4pm, Monday through Thursday).
+Davis Connects offers an array of fellowship, scholarship, internships, and funding materials on their website.
+If you are interested in any of the fellowships or scholarships, or would like to know more about application processes and requirements, you can contact Davis Connects by email at email@example.com or schedule an appointment through Handshake using your Colby login.

 The Office of Off-Campus Study, located in Eustis 103, has compiled a list of scholarships specifically for study abroad.
 For more information, contact the Office of Off-Campus Study by phone at (207) 859-4500, by email at firstname.lastname@example.org, or by stopping in during office hours (8am to 5pm, Monday through Friday).